-- a.
-Transfer relevant information onto JJDPA Compliance Monitoring Inspection/Verification Report.
-(Be sure to include BSCC Type, if known, and Fed Class). - b.
-Make a note of any missing Annual Surveys. - 3.
+- □ Transfer relevant information onto the JJDPA Compliance Monitoring Inspection Report.
+(Be sure to include BSCC Type, if known, and Fed Class). - □ Make a note of any missing Annual Surveys. - Print a copy of the previous year's Annual Survey to take with you on inspection day (optional) - 3.
 Review previous year and current year's submitted data for SECURE detentions, including WIC 601 and WIC 300s.